felipecsl/wombat/README.md

 }
 ```

 ### This is just a sneak peek of what Wombat can do.
-For the complete documentation, please check the [Wiki](http://github.com/felipecsl/wombat/wiki).
+For the complete documentation, please check the [project Wiki](http://github.com/felipecsl/wombat/wiki).
 ### [API Documentation](http://rubydoc.info/gems/wombat/0.4.0/frames).